gokcenazakyol/red_ball_detection/README.md

 # Starting for the first time:

-- Download the red-ball-detection.zip package
+- Download the red-ball-detection-master.zip package
 - Unzip release package into a directory
-- Open your terminal and enter the red-ball-detection folder (It can be done with "cd your-path/red-ball-detection)
+- Open your terminal and enter the red-ball-detection folder (It can be done with "cd your-path/red-ball-detection-master)

 ## Install dependencies